This Instant Pot vegetable soup is a delicious, one-pot meal made very easy by using an electric pressure cooker.

 Now, about that Instant Pot Vegetable Soup

 Last month, Amazon had a sale on Instant Pots, and a lot of my readers purchased one through my affiliate link (THANK YOU!)
 I heard from a few that they were intimidated to use the IP for the first time, and they suggested I write a tutorial or do a video.
 Well, it’s taken me a while to get it done, but I’ve finally made a video of one of the easiest meals I make in the Instant Pot.
 I say “meal” because this soup has it all–vegetables, beans, and grain–and is a perfect one-pot meal.
 It’s a version of my Dirty Little Secret Soup, but using the Instant Pot means I can dump in all the ingredients and walk away until it beeps.

-Here’s what I mean:
+Check out my video!
 From start to finish, it takes about an hour (less time if you use thawed vegetables), but the beauty of the Instant Pot is that you don’t have to stand over the stove, stirring and adjusting the heat.
 If you don’t have an IP, you can still make this soup with a little extra water, but I recommend following the Dirty Little Secret Soup recipe.

 Need more Instant Pot recipes?
 I have over 50 of them here!